fedonman/koulis-js/README.md

 ## Usage

-Import koulis.js in your project
+Import koulis-js in your project

 ```js
 import { koulis } from 'koulis-js';